 In Florida, homeowners need a separate flood insurance policy to protect their property from this type of water damage.
 Your insurance company may try to deny you coverage claiming that water damage that occurred in your home was the result of flooding, but Florida has a relatively narrow definition of flooding.

 They must prove that the water damage to your home meets this definition if they want to deny you coverage.

 Contact a homeowners insurance lawyer today at RRBH Law.

 You May Be Eligible for More Compensation Than Your Policy’s Total (Talk to Your Homeowners Insurance Lawyer)

 Don’t just assume that the limits on your homeowners insurance policy are the maximum you can recover—if you have inflation coverage, the amount you can claim may be able to exceed this number.

 Settling Fast Is Not Always in Your Best Interest

 You have to repair your home, but don’t be too tempted to take the first offer that your insurance company puts forward.
 If they seem eager to settle quickly, that could be a sign that they are trying to lowball you.

 Need Help?
-Call an Insurance Claim Lawyer Today.
+Call a Homeowners Insurance Lawyer Today.